mickstar/Zoo-For-Zotero/readme.md

 ## Features
   - Material Design
   - Support for organization via Collections, including subcollections
-  - Allows for viewing of attached PDFs, including via WebDAV
+  - Supports two way syncing of attachments for (including WebDav)
-  - Support for viewing Shared Libraries
+  - Support for viewing group libraries
   - Supports the creating, editing and deleting Zotero's notes
   - Flexible searching of your library
   - Written in Kotlin using the MVP design pattern for a fast native experience
   - Currently readonly, but have plans allow for editing in the future
-  - Support for the Zotero Account Sync service with plans for cloudsharing providers in the future.
+  - Support for the Zotero Account Sync service

+## Libraries utilised
+  - Dagger2
+  - RxJava2
+  - Room
+  - Retrofit
+  - And more, the full list can be found in the app.gradle.

 ## How to Contribute
 Any contributions, whether it be pull requests or even suggestions are welcome!